cbovis/awesome-digital-nomads/readme.md

 ## Miscellaneous
 - [Noizio](http://noiz.io) - Ambient sound mixer to help you focus in busy places.
 Parisian Cafe during a thunderstorm?
 Check! - _iOS and Android_.
+- [Duet Display](https://www.duetdisplay.com) - Use your iPhone or iPad as an extra display for your Mac or PC - _iOS, macOS and Windows_.

 ## Destination Guides
 - [Ubud, Bali](http://www.neverendingvoyage.com/digital-nomad-guide-living-in-ubud/)